aws-samples/ecs-deep-learning-workshop/README.md

 ### Lab 3 - Deploy the MXNet Container with ECS:
-Now that you have an MXNet image ready to go, next step is to create a task definition, which specifies parameters used by ECS to run your container, e.g. Docker image, cpu/memory resource requirements, host:container port mappings.
-You'll notice that the params in the task definition closely match options passed to a Docker run command.
-Task definitions can be used to deploy multiple containers that are linked together, for example, an application server and database.
+Now that you have an MXNet image ready to go, the next step is to create a task definition.
+A task defintion specifies parameters and requirements used by ECS to run your container, e.g. the Docker image, cpu/memory resource requirements, host:container port mappings.
+You'll notice that the parameters in the task definition closely match options passed to a Docker run command.
+Task definitions are very flexible and can be used to deploy multiple containers that are linked together- for example, an application server and database.
 In this workshop, we will focus on deploying a single container.

 1\.
 Open the EC2 Container Service dashboard, click on **Task Definitions** in the left menu, and click **Create new Task Definition**.